×

-OEM (Original Equipment Manufacturer) is a synonymous term within many industries and marketplaces, including the tyre industry.
+OEM (Original Equipment Manufacturer) is a common term within many industries and marketplaces, including the tyre industry.

-Also referred to as ‘OE tyres’, OEM tyres will be a common term used relating to both tyre and car manufacturers, whether it be in press releases, tyre sidewalls, or vehicle handbooks.
+Also referred to as ‘OE tyres’, OEM tyres will be a common term used in relation to both tyre and car manufacturers, whether it be in press releases, tyre sidewalls, or vehicle handbooks.

 But what does OEM mean?
 And how does this apply to your car and tyres?
 Let’s explore the definitions and what it means for your motoring experience.

-OEM is a terminology which is used to outline what manufacturer is specifically providing their products/parts to another manufacturing company, assisting them in making their own products.
+OEM is a term used to identify the manufacturer that provides specific parts to another company, assisting them in making their own products.

 An Original Equipment Manufacturer maintains a relationship with certain companies that wish to use their parts – these parts/products will match exactly what the company wishes to distribute to their customers.